criteo/CriteoDisplayCTR-TFOnSpark/README.md

  TensorBoard running at:       http://10.4.112.234:36911
 ```

-You can then track the training loss, and validation loss:
+You can then track the validation loss as the training is going on:

 ![Alt Text](resources/TensorBoard-Validation.png)